 Example: Do you have a responsible adult who can collect …

-- Or, if the patient is 18+, display a warning: For the 24 hours after your anaesthetic, we advise that you do not drive, sign important documents or undertake activities where coordination is required.
+- if the patient is 18+, display a warning: For the 24 hours after your anaesthetic, we advise that you do not drive, sign important documents or undertake activities where coordination is required.

-- Or, if the patient is <18, display a warning: For the 24 hours after the anaesthetic, we advise children should avoid activities where coordination is required.
+- if the patient is <18, display a warning: For the 24 hours after the anaesthetic, we advise children should avoid activities where coordination is required.
 This may include, but not limited to, avoiding climbing, bike riding, swimming, horse riding, gymnastics, etc.

 A6.
 Agree “Not To Do” Post Op